 - And most importantly, homeopathic remedies are a con.

-- Antibiotics don’t work!
+- Antibiotics don’t work on viruses!
 (That bit wasn’t in the movie.
 I just thought I’d throw that in for good measure.
 They only work on bacteria.)

 Contagion has an outstanding cast, including Gwyneth Paltrow, Matt Damon, Laurence Fishburne, Jude Law, Kate Winslet, Bryan Cranston, Enrico Colantoni, Elliott Gould, Marion Cotillard, et al.